zeppelinos/zos-cli/json.story.md

 // same

 // -------------------------------------------------------------
 // 7.
-Adds a new implementation of basil
+Adds a new implementation of Basil
 $ zos add Basil Basil_v1
 // -------------------------------------------------------------